Wedding Photography at Southwark Register Office/Camberwell House

 The photographer usually photographs from the front, but there are no restrictions on discreet movement during the ceremony.

-Basic Ceremony
+Simple Ceremony

 Enhanced Ceremony

-Available to book for weddings taking place on Thursday - Saturday.
+Available to book for weddings taking place on Wednesday - Saturday.
 It includes the option for the couple to be kept separate.
 The package consists of one reading and entrance/exit music.
 40 minutes is allocated to each couple.
 We have been allowed longer than this at some weddings I have photographed at Southwark, but it depends on the day's running and the registrar's discretion.

-Guests wait in the aptly named 'waiting room' before the start of the ceremony.
+Guests wait in the aptly named 'Waiting Room' before the start of the ceremony.

 The Bride's Arrival

-Usually, the bride arrives last with her bridal party, so the groom and guests don't see her.
-Your photographer must photograph her arrival, so I watch events in the forecourt.
-Sometimes, there's time for group portraits of the bride with her father or bridesmaids on the steps.
 A nice shot is to get her entering through the main door.
 It all helps tell the day's story, which is particularly important during a short-day wedding—the more diverse the range of photo opportunities, the better.
-Once inside the venue, she goes for her interview whilst the guests are shown into the Garden Room.
+Once inside the venue, she goes for her interview while the guests are shown into the Garden Room.
 If applicable, the bride (and father/bridesmaids) enters the couple's choice of non-religious music.

 The bride and groom often arrive together, but this is a personal preference.
 Separate is more traditional and allowed with the Enhanced Ceremony (details above).